mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 participation at meetings.

-In order to fully remove barriers to participation, any free registration option must be clearly documented on the meeting website and registration page.
+In order to fully remove barriers to participation, any free registration option must offer the same degree of interactivity and functionality available to paid remote attendees.
+The free option must be clearly and prominently listed on the meeting website and registration page.
 If the free option requires additional registration steps, such as applying for a fee waiver, those requirements should be clearly documented.